-Excellent client service is core to a successful hospitality or tourism business.
+Excellent client service is core to a successful tourism and hotel industry business.
 This course will explore the nature of services in general and the unique dynamics of tourism services.
+Delivering quality services is one of the major challenges for managers in the tourism industry because industry market trends are rapidly changing.
 A primary focus of this course will be on management's role in creating a quality customer service experience by developing a successful service delivery system.
-Three critical segments for service success will be explored: service strategy, service staff, and service systems.
-This course will also provide students with an opportunity to analyze current tourism ventures in the local marketplace, partake in industry certification testing (FoodSafe, WorldHost, WHMIS, Serving It Right, etc.), and have an opportunity to network with industry professionals.
-Prerequisite: Admission to TRMG program
+3 CR (3,0)